 Canyonlands National Park is home to some of the best 4WD roads in Utah.
 If you are serious about a 4WD experience and looking to get well off the beaten path, inquire about The Maze area at Canyonlands National Park.
 This is not an area you want to head into unprepared, so be sure to check in with park staff first to see about conditions, reserving campsites, and to determine if this is an area you want to tackle.

-For those who are looking to get out in their 4WD trucks or SUVs for a few hours or a day of fun, there are many possibilities.
-The Potash Road out to Thelma and Louise Point and beyond is a good option.
+If you are looking to get out in your 4WD truck or SUV for a few hours or a day of fun, there are many possibilities: The Potash Road out to Thelma and Louise Point and beyond is a good option.
 For a cliffside, nail-biting experience, try the Shafer Trail Road, beginning from Canyonlands, Island in the Sky division, and join up with the Potash Road.

-9 Rent an ATV and Drive on the Slickrock
+9. Drive an ATV on the Slickrock

 Taking an ATV out on the slickrock is another favorite activity in this area.
 Rentals are readily available in Moab and there are some great places to ride.
 If you are not up for hiking or mountain biking through the slickrock, an ATV is a fun way to get out and explore the scenery.

-10 Drive the Shafer Trail Road
+10. Drive the Shafer Trail Road

 It's a good idea to have a look at it before attempting this road.
 After seeing it, you may change your mind.
 The Shafer Road joins up with the White Rim Road and the Potash Road.
 If you are going back to Moab via this route, the Potash Road joins up with Highway 191, just north of Moab.

-11 Mountain Bike, Camp, or Go Off-Road in the Sand Flats Recreation Area
+11. Discover the Sand Flats Recreation Area

-The Sand Flats Recreation Area

-This recreation area is home to famous Slickrock Biking Trail and Porcupine Rim Trail, as well as just under 40 miles of jeep trails.
+This recreation area is home to the famous Slickrock Biking Trail and Porcupine Rim Trail, as well as just under 40 miles of jeep trails.
 Many people who come here to bike the Slickrock Trail never venture beyond the trailhead parking area, but there is much more beyond the trail.

-12 Raft, Kayak, or Canoe on the Colorado River
+12. Raft, Kayak, or Canoe on the Colorado River

 At the north end of Moab, the mighty Colorado River flows peacefully by.
 Surrounded by the beautiful red rock canyons and sheer cliff walls that line the banks, this is a lovely section of river for kayaking, canoeing, and stand up paddleboarding.
 If you are looking for more adventure, river rafting trips and jet boating excursions are offered by local operators in town.

 River access is easy with frequent areas to put in off Highway 128 east out of Moab, and there is a takeout point at the Colorado River Bridge on the edge of Moab.
 West of this bridge, access points to the river are very limited.

-13 Gaze out from the Needles Overlook
+13. Gaze out from the Needles Overlook

 The Needles Overlook offers a stunning viewpoint that rivals any of the other overlooks in the Moab area.
 One of the main differences is the solitude you can find here.
 This overlook is much less visited and, depending on when you visit, you may even have the place all to yourself.

 The Needles Overlook is reached via a road off Highway 191, about 30 miles south of Moab, well before the road that leads out to The Needles District.
 The paved road out to the Overlook is about 22 miles.
 Approximately 15 miles up this road, a dirt road splits off to the right, leading out to the Anticline Overlook, where there is another jaw-dropping view if you have time for a side trip.

-14 Run down a Sand Dune
+14. Run down a Sand Dune

 Just north of Moab, almost directly across from the entrance to Arches National Park, is a hillside patch of sand that is almost always busy with kids and adults.
 This is a free attraction that seems to provide no end of fun for kids who climb up the hill and run or roll down the hill and then do it all over again.
 Parents gather at the bottom to watch the activity and soak up the sun.

-15 See Petroglyphs at Newspaper Rock
+15. See Petroglyphs at Newspaper Rock

 Newspaper Rock is a wall of densely packed petroglyphs that grace the side of a rock face, protected by a small, overhanging rock outcrop.
 The images reveal animals, shapes, and human forms, all jammed onto this one area of the rock wall.